unitaryfund/qrack/README.md

 ```
 $ cmake -DENABLE_COMPLEX8=OFF ..
 ```
 By default, Qrack builds for float accuracy.
 Turning the above option off increases to double accuracy for complex numbers.
-Requires twice as much RAM (basically reducing maximum by 1 available qubit).
+Requires twice as much RAM (basically reducing maximum by 1 available qubit, for QEngine types).
 Compatible with SSE 1.0 and single precision accelerator devices.

 ## On-Chip Hardware Random Number Generation